Losing Weight Sucks and I mean really SUCKS!! I feel like I’ve been on some type of on and off again diet my entire life.

 I do however want to practice the principle of INCLUSION NOT EXCLUSION.
 You see, on regular diets they make you exclude everything you love.
 It works for a while but then you start to feel resentful and eventually binge on those excluded forbidden off limit foods.
 Instead of saying what I don’t want to eat, I’m going to start including better things like fruits and vegetables – especially vegetables.
 It is my hypothesis that my body will start to want the good stuff and reject the bad stuff…we shall see.

 Some foods that I don’t plan on eating anymore from more of a health perspective and not a diet perspective are dairy and bread.
 I’ve been lactose intolerant and allergic to dairy since I’ve been a baby but more recently I’ve been trying to sneak it into my diet through coffee (coffee creamer) and cheese.
 Also, I think I have a slight wheat allergy.
 I’m don’t have celiac disease as I’ve gone to the doctor to be tested for it.
 However, when I eat anything made from wheat, especially whole wheat I feel awful.
 I get lethargic; my stomach cramps; I get sweaty and I just don’t feel good.
-Since most all breads are made from wheat (even if it is striped) I’m going to make the effort to leave it alone.
+Since most breads are made from wheat (even if it is stripped) I’m going to make the effort to leave it alone.

 I like walking and while it may or may not be the best thing for quick weight loss it is something that I can do consistently.
 At my job, we have a campus full of trails and I love going on those trails for an hour long walk during my lunch.